brechtvdv/adlib2eventstream/README.md

 node bin/adlib2backend.js
 ```

+When no `Members` table exists in the database, it will create a new table.
-When the SQLite database is empty, it will harvest all Adlib objects.
+When the table is empty, it will harvest all Adlib objects.
-When this is not empty (when you run it as a cronjob), it will look up the latest harvested object and start fetching Adlib from that point on.
+When the table is not empty (e.g. when you run it as a cronjob), it will look up when the last object was harvested and start fetching Adlib from that point on.

 ## Cronjob